MapleWorld/iChat/WorkInProgress.md

 Guide to numbers: (priority/effort)
 Priority: 1 = high, 2 = medium, 3 = low
 Effort: 1 = high, 2 = medium, 3 = low
- * As a Consumer, I want to create an account and log in.
-(1/2)
+ * As a Consumer, I want to create an account (1/2)
+ * As a Consumer, I want to be able to log in with my account (1/2)
  * As a Consumer, I want to specify topics that interest me, and see threads that match those topics.
 (1/1)
  * As a Consumer, I want to browse all threads within a broad category.
 (1/2)
  * As a Consumer, I want to receive notifications when new threads are posted in the topics I like.
 (3/2)